iqbal-lab-org/pandora/README.md

 The PanRG is a collection of 'floating' local graphs (PRGs), each representing some orthologous region of interest (e.g. genes, mobile elements or intergenic regions).
-See https://github.com/rmcolq/make_prg for a pipeline which can construct these PanRGs from a set of aligned sequence files.
+See https://github.com/leoisl/make_prg for a tool which can construct these PanRGs from a set of aligned sequence files.

 Pandora can do the following for a single sample (read dataset):